Foreshore Integrated Management Planning

 In 2021, Living Lakes Canada launched the FIMP Indigenous Knowledge and Values Framework pilot project in partnership with the Upper Nicola Band in the South Central Interior of British Columbia and Sustainability Scholars from the University of British Columbia, with primary funding being provided by the Real Estate Foundation of BC.
 The goal of this project was to identify opportunities within the lake survey protocol to better acknowledge Indigenous Knowledge and cultural values, informing decision making and promoting more balanced, sustainable, and ethical development as the growing climate crisis continues to threaten the health of freshwater.

 The FIMP Indigenous Knowledge and Values Framework was applied and assessed for its effectiveness during a FIMP re-survey of Nicola Lake in the summer of 2023.
 The results of this test have and will continue to be shared with partners and community members, through reports, presentations, and various community outreach initiatives.
-Following its success, Living Lakes Canada and Okanagan Indian Band will be using this Framework to guide the cultural surveys of Wood and Kalamalka Lakes.
+Following its success, Living Lakes Canada and the Okanagan Indian Band will be using this Framework to guide the 2025 survey of Wood and Kalamalka Lakes.

 Living Lakes Canada looks to our Indigenous partners — whose values and knowledge of water and the interconnection between land and species have formed over generations of living symbiotically — to help guide the current FIMP surveys.
 The FIMP Indigenous Knowledge and Values Framework provides practical, actionable direction to structure this process.
 The goal of the project is to gain a better understanding of foreshore-related impacts and the importance of holistic lake management while building on our connection to local communities.